RUGGED AND REFINED BEAUTY ALONG ROUTE 2

 In the Northern reaches of the Valley, scenic Route 2 displays a rugged and a refined beauty.
 Route 2 (also known as the Mohawk Trail) follows what was once a Native American trade and travel route from the Hudson and Mohawk River valleys in upstate New York to the Deerfield and Connecticut River valleys in MA.
 The area rivers were seasonal salmon breeding grounds and the dense forests were full of game.

-mosaic of deerfield river
+A mosaic of the deerfield river with pictures of people and animals.

 Mosaic in Shelburne Falls